venkataravuri/awesome-tech-articles-blogs/topics/architecture-design/design-concepts.md

 * Open – The circuit breaker returns an error for calls without executing the function.
 * Half-Open – After a timeout period, the circuit switches to a half-open state to test if the underlying problem still exists.
 If a single call fails in this half-open state, the breaker is once again tripped.
 If it succeeds, the circuit breaker resets back to the normal, closed state.

+### Idempotency

+Perform an operation multiple times without changing the result.

+Ex.
+Update the contact details of a user in the system, delete a file.

+Not idempotent operations - send payment, create orders.
+REST - POST, PATCH

+Receives a request with the same idempotence key (could be UUID (or) request/reference id), it knows that it’s a retry.

 ### CAP Theorm

 CAP (Consistency, Availability, and Partition tolerance) theorem helps us to make our choice while designing distributed systems.
 We can incorporate any two of these 3 functionalities into our system, not all of them.